 • DTAA provisions: Depending on the terms and conditions of the tax treaty (DTAA) between both countries, NRIs may get a tax exemption or lower TDS rates on rental income.
 India currently has over 90 active DTAAs with countries across the world, including major Indian expat destinations such as USA, UK, UAE, Canada, and Australia.

-Important note: The Union Budget 2024 has brought in an important change in the taxation of rental income from residential properties.
-Individual taxpayers can no longer report rental income under ‘Profits and Gains of business or profession’, and, thus, cannot claim corresponding business expenses, which earlier allowed a substantial reduction in tax liability.
-This was a widespread practice in the short-term housing rental market (such as homestays and B&Bs).
-Henceforth, all rental income must be reported as ‘Income from House Property’ from FY 2024-25.
+Important note: Based on the Union Budget 2024, taxpayers can no longer report rental income under ‘Profits and Gains of business or profession’.
+Consequently, they cannot claim corresponding business expenses, which earlier allowed a substantial reduction in tax liability.

 Conclusion